Lumacx/Starknet_2025_Narratum/docs/Progress_Dev_Doc.md

 This phase focuses on features that will help build and retain a user base.

 **1. Community Interaction Features:**
-   - **Task:** Implement comments, reactions, and a creator-following system.
+   - **Task:** Implement comprehensive comments, reactions, and a creator-following system.
-   - **Details:** Allow readers to comment on chapters and follow their favorite creators to receive updates.
+   - **Details:** Allow readers to comment on chapters and follow their favorite creators to receive updates. *Basic reactions and comments (with `commentCounter.ts`) are implemented.*
    - **OG_Modules Ref:** `7.
 Community & Notifications`

 **2. Notifications System:**